yannickl/QRCodeReader.swift/README.md

 }
 ```

-*Note that you should check whether the device supports the reader library by using the `QRCodeReader.isAvailable()` and the `QRCodeReader.supportsMetadataObjectTypes()` methods.*
+*Note that you should check whether the device supports the reader library by using the `QRCodeReader.isAvailable()` or the `QRCodeReader.supportsMetadataObjectTypes()` methods.*

 ## Contact